gilsaputro/simple_product/README.md

 # Simple-Product-Apps
 This repository contains the prototype for an Simple Product Application.

+## High-Level Design (HLD)
+For a detailed understanding of the system architecture and design, please refer to the [High-Level Design (HLD)](https://github.com/gilsaputro/simple_product/wiki) document.

 ## Getting Started
 These intruction will get you a project and how to run the binary on your local machine.